mitalighag/mysql-Learning/Week-01/day-07.md

 ---

-# 📚 Week 1 Summary

-During Week 1, I learned the fundamentals of MySQL and SQL.

-### Topics Covered

-- Database Fundamentals
-- DBMS
-- RDBMS
-- SQL and MySQL
-- MySQL Architecture
-- CREATE DATABASE
-- USE
-- CREATE TABLE
-- Data Types
-- PRIMARY KEY
-- AUTO_INCREMENT
-- INSERT INTO
-- SELECT
-- WHERE
-- AND
-- OR
-- UPDATE
-- DELETE
-- ORDER BY
-- Aggregate Functions
-- DISTINCT
-- GROUP BY
-- HAVING
-- LIMIT

----

 # 🔑 Key Takeaways

 - `DISTINCT` removes duplicate values.
-- `GROUP BY` groups similar records.
+- `GROUP BY` groups records based on a column.
 - `HAVING` filters grouped results.
-- `LIMIT` restricts the number of returned rows.
+- `LIMIT` restricts the number of rows returned.
-- SQL clauses can be combined to create powerful and efficient queries.
+- SQL clauses can be combined to create efficient and meaningful queries.

 ---